 The Busy Professionals

 Notably, teachers are among the busiest persons on earth because they are amazing agents of change.
-It begins with crafting lesson plans, preparing colorful and interactive learning materials, maintaining physical space in the classroom, attending meetings, and seminars to planning home visits.
+It begins with crafting lesson plans, preparing colorful and interactive learning materials, maintaining a physical space in the classroom, attending meetings, and seminars to planning home visits.
 All these rolled into one is under the nose of an amazing teacher.

 To all teachers out there, let’s shout out loud: Hurray!
 We are blessed for we are busy educators!
 We have the quest of cultivating the young to transform them into better humans.
 Isn’t it very fulfilling?